 The initiators of the project believe that the preservation of memory is one of the most important tasks of society.
-Project Director of the NADAV Foundation Ariel Borshchevsky, opening the presentation, said: “Every person who is interested in the history of his country, his people, should have the opportunity to have access to authentic historical documents.
+Ariel Borshchevsky, the project director of NADAV Foundation, opened the presentation by saying: “Every person who is interested in the history of his country, his people, should have the opportunity to have access to authentic historical documents.
 This is exactly what our project does.
-Now historians and archivists from different countries are participating in the collection and preparation of documents in J-DOC.
-The archives of Ukraine, Lithuania, Latvia and individuals cooperate with the project.”
+Now historians and archivists from different countries participate in the collection and processing of documents in J-DOC.
+The archives of Ukraine, Lithuania, Latvia and individuals are cooperating in the project.”

 The website https://jdoc.org.il/ presents investigative files from the KGB archives, testimonies, memoirs, and video footage of the communist regime’s policies toward its citizens.
 It is a long-term project that is constantly updated with new material.